Holly Sonders Leaves Little To The Imagination In Strappy Red Lingerie & Sky-High Heels

-Brunette bombshell Holly Sonders is known by her online audience for flaunting her incredible figure in skimpy outfits.
-On Tuesday, she did let them down when she uploaded a snap to Instagram that saw her hanging from a wrought iron arch while wearing a set of strappy red lingerie that left little to the imagination.
+Brunette bombshell Holly Sonders is known for flaunting her incredible figure in skimpy outfits.
+On Tuesday, she didn't let her online viewers down when she uploaded a snap to Instagram where she was hanging on a wrought iron arch while wearing a set of strappy red lingerie that left little to the imagination.

-Holly’s outfit consisted of several straps that wrapped around her body.
-Little of it could be seen because of the way she posed.
-That being said, the number had a thong back.
+Holly's outfit included several straps that wrapped around her body.
+Little of it could be seen because of the way she posed, though the number had a thong back.
 She also sported a nude pair of platform stilettos with straps that wrapped around her ankles.

 Holly styled her hair in loose waves.

-The image was as creative as it was sexy, capturing the popular influencer posing on the iron structure, which was attached to an archway in a building with peach colored walls.
+The image was as creative as it was sexy as the popular influencer was photographed posing on the iron structure, which was attached to an archway in a building with peach-colored walls.
 The bars crisscrossed forming a trellis design, with an intricate design along the top.
 A vine hung one on the other side of the wall and a road was visible a few yards away.

 Dozens of her fans took to the comments sections to dole out the compliments.